aviskarkc10/file-exporter/README.md

-# Exporter [WIP]
+# File Exporter [WIP]

 A utility to export pdf and csv files from your web app.
-Exporter allows you to download pdf and csv files from strings or base64 encodings on your client.
+File Exporter allows you to download pdf and csv files from strings or base64 encodings on your client.

 # Usage

 ## Require

 ```
-const exporter = require('exporter');
+const fileExporter = require('file-exporter');
 ```

 ## ES6 import

 ```
-import exporter from 'exporter';
+import fileExporter from 'file-exporter';
 ```

 ## Named imports

 ```
-import { downloadCSV, downloadCSVFromBase64, downloadPDFromBase64 } from 'exporter';
+import { downloadCSV, downloadCSVFromBase64, downloadPDFromBase64 } from 'file-exporter';
 ```

 # Examples